Strategic Leadership: The Key to Sustained Success

 A great plan is the focus of the first two tests.
 But there is one more variable that must be considered – the extent to which the passion and commitment of others is present.
 Without it the leader and the strategy are at risk of failure.
 So the 3rd test is the extent to which the team is fired-up by the strategy.

 Test 3 is the reason why real leaders don’t just proclaim the strategy.
-Managers who devise strategies with board rooms and executive suites and then emerge to proclaim (or sell) them to the rest of the organization inevitably fail to gain the buy-in and commitment of others to their strategies.
+Managers who devise strategies with board rooms and leader suites and then emerge to proclaim (or sell) them to the rest of the organization inevitably fail to gain the buy-in and commitment of others to their strategies.

 All too often strategy is confused with vision and in particular the vision of a select few at the top of the organization.
 However, the leader’s vision is not enough.
 What is the point of a great vision if others don’t see (or share) it.